QuangHaiNguyen/EasyEmbeddedFramework/README.md

 cmake --build --preset=linux_test_debug --target=coverage
 ```

-Last but not list, API document can be get with the command:
+Last but not list, API document can be generated with the command:

 ```
 cmake --build --preset=linux_test_debug --target=doxygen
 ```

 ## License

+This framework is released under MIT license.
+Please see [LICENSE](LICENSE) for details.

 ## Roadmap